hostjane/hostjane.github.io/_pages/plesk.md

 ![](/assets/plesk-screenshot.png)

-<span class="orange">Plesk is licensed with an initial 1 month free trial license.
+<span class="orange">Plesk is licensed with an initial 14-day free trial license.
 You'll need to purchase a month license from Plesk directly to continue using Plesk on your Amazon EC2 server after the free trial expires.</span>
 {: .fs-6 .fw-300 }

 | Steps       | Actions required    | Time |